 HONEYMOON DEEP RED Hibiscus

 This Honeymoon has just begun, and its a doozy.
 By far the darkest, richest red available in a hardy hibiscus.
-Impressive 6 to 8 inch, pleated, papery blossoms with ruffled edges.
-The naturally branching, 2 to 2 1/2 foot, heat tolerant plants flower mid to late summer.
-Honeymoon Deep Red blooms the first year from seed, often in just over 3 months.
+Impressive 6-8″ wide, pleated and papery blossoms with ruffled edges.
+The naturally branching, 24-30″ tall, heat tolerant plants flower mid-to-late summer.
+Honeymoon Deep Red hibiscus blooms the first year from seed, often in just over 3 months.

 HONEYMOON LIGHT ROSE Hibiscus

-Romantic rosy pink petals are kissed with white around a dark crimson eye.
-Honeymoon Light Rose carries enormous, pleated flowers up to 8 inches across.
-This Honeymoon will win your heart with its mid to late summer spectacle.
-Branching, heat tolerant plants grow 25-31 inches tall and bloom reliably the first year, usually within 3-4 months of sowing.
+Romantic-rosy pink petals are kissed with white around a dark crimson eye.
+Honeymoon Light Rose hibiscus carries enormous, pleated flowers up to 8″ across.
+This Honeymoon will win your heart with its mid-to-late summer spectacle.
+Branching, heat tolerant plants grow 25-31″ tall and bloom reliably the first year, usually within 3-4 months of sowing.

 LUNA SERIES Hibiscus Seeds

-Huge 6-8 inch flowers appear the first year from midsummer until frost on compact, bushy, branching 2-3 foot plants.
-The Luna Series earned the Dallas Arboretum's "Flameproof" award for first-rate heat tolerance.
+Huge 6-8″ flowers appear the first year from midsummer until frost on compact, bushy and branching, 2-3 ft. tall plants.
+The Luna Series has earned the Dallas Arboretum's 'Flameproof' award for first-rate heat tolerance.